QuarkXPress: Server version

 In the beginning of 2003 Quark released a server version of QuarkXPress, originally called QuarkDDS.
 Renamed in 2006 to "QuarkXPress Server", the product is now primarily sold with Quark Publishing Platform – the central hub of the company's content automation solutions.
-QuarkXPress Server is a Java application that takes content components (text, images, video, data, charts, etc.) and automatically assembles them into different formats from PDFs to responsive HTML and Web apps.
-As the content is assembled into templates using granular content components, the output can be highly customized for different audiences in terms of the content and the brand.
+QuarkXPress Server is a Java application that takes content components (text, images, video, data, charts, etc.) and assembles them into different formats from PDFs to responsive HTML and Web apps.
+As the content is assembled into templates using granular content components, the output can be customized for different audiences in terms of the content and the brand.
 The system relies on XML.

 Extensions and tools

 Quark Interactive Designer

 Quark Interactive Designer is an extension and tool for creating Adobe Flash context from QuarkXPress documents.
 It enables the export QuarkXPress projects in SWF (Flash) file format.
 This allows documents created for print or web production to also be output as a Flash advertisement.
 No knowledge of timelines or ActionScript is necessary for this purpose.
 Since QuarkXPress is natively capable of creating HTML projects, this allows web designers to design and build their HTML and Flash elements and combine them all in a single application.
 Resulting files can be exported as SWF Flash files or standalone Projector applications for macOS or Windows.
 Quark Interactive Designer makes use of palette-based actions, similar to those found in PowerPoint, in order to animate text and graphics.
 It also allows some use of button-triggered behaviors and embedding of QuickTime and Flash Video, and audio files.